lucyqqi/htn-frontend-challenge/README.md

 #### Planning & Structure

 I broke everything down into reusable components, each with its own folder containing the component file and its styles.
 This separation made it easier to maintain and update specific parts of the application.
 For example, when I needed to update the event card design, I could focus just on the EventCard folder without touching other components.
-I might want to put the events in a folder while this application scales up to keep track of all components, but for now I kept it as is.
+I might want to put the event components in a folder called events alter when this application scales up for better organization, but for now I kept it as is.

 The utils folder contains helper functions like date formatting and constants, while the hooks folder has custom hooks for data fetching and event filtering.
 I tried following best practices, so when I needed to fix something, I knew where to look.

-### Tech Stack
+#### Tech Stack

 I chose React + Vite for the tech stack because it's a popular and performant framework for building modern web applications.
 Emotion was chosen for its powerful styling capabilities and the ability to write CSS in JavaScript.
 React Router was used for navigation between pages, and Javascript was just something I was comfortable with.